Disposable policy: extensions to services-國立成功大學永續發展SDGs

 1. NCKU x AET Campus Plastic Bag Recycling System

-National Cheng Kung University (NCKU), in collaboration with Ampack Technology, has launched the “Campus Plastic Bag Recycling Project,” applying the concept of circular economy to transform collected campus plastic bags into “recycled eco-cleaning bags.”
+NCKU, in collaboration with Ampack Technology, has launched the “Campus Plastic Bag Recycling Project,” applying the concept of circular economy to transform collected campus plastic bags into “recycled eco-cleaning bags.”
 These cleaning bags are made from 100% recycled plastic, offering high strength, durability, and carbon reduction benefits, with each kilogram of recycled material reducing approximately 2.7 kilograms of CO₂ emissions.
 This initiative not only implements campus resource recovery and waste reutilization but also demonstrates the university’s concrete actions in advancing plastic reduction and circular economy practices.
 Through industry-academia cooperation, NCKU transforms discarded plastics into functional products, extending its environmental policies into the supply chain, thereby promoting sustainable campus development and aligning with the SDGs.

 1. Campus Scholars Propose Plastic Reduction Initiatives

-Professor Hsin-Tien Lin from the Department of Environmental Engineering at National Cheng Kung University (NCKU) leads a research team promoting the “Naked Sale of Fruits and Vegetables” initiative to reduce plastic use.
+Professor Hsin-Tien Lin from the Department of Environmental Engineering at NCKU leads a research team promoting the “Naked Sale of Fruits and Vegetables” initiative to reduce plastic use.
 The campaign urges retail channels across Taiwan to cut down on excessive packaging in order to lower reliance on single-use plastics.
 Research shows that many fresh produce items do not require additional plastic wrapping; selling them without packaging not only effectively reduces plastic waste but also meets food preservation needs and consumer demand.
 This initiative has gained support from environmental organizations such as Greenpeace and aligns with the UN SDGs on sustainable consumption and production.
 By combining scientific research with social advocacy, NCKU scholars demonstrate their expertise and influence in advancing plastic reduction policies, further extending environmental responsibility practices into external supply chains.

 1. Sharing Excess Meals from Group Meals with Students